thebrickgoat/tsm-interview/README.md

 ### Film Card

-Each vacation rental card should include an image, a title, and a description.
+Each card should include an image, a title, and a description.
 The cards need to be mobile-responsive.
 Please use a free image from [Unsplash](https://unsplash.com/) as the image for each card.

 ### Contact Form